Languages of Atlas Altera

 HONOURING OUR LINGUISTIC ROOTS

-Just as it is becoming harder and harder to imagine a world where communication is not simply a function of economics to be squeezed, Altera acts as a kaleidoscope for linguistic diversity, not for the sake of driving peoples apart, but for celebrating us in all our own ways.
+It is becoming harder and harder to imagine a world where communication is not simply a function of economics.
+Altera offers a kaleidoscope for linguistic diversity, not for the sake of driving peoples apart, but for celebrating us in all our own ways.

-Language families also chart linguistic evolution and thus can be helpful in thinking of degrees or latitudes of difference among languages the same way biologists chart evolutionary lineages with taxonomic ranks.
-To put things in perspective, there are more commonalities between Welsh and Hindi—nearly a continent apart—than there is similarities between Turkish and Greek or Basque and Spanish, which are geographically adjacent and culturally similar in other ways.
-Language, as a cultural layer, is thus responsible for interesting cultural ironies.
+To put things in perspective, there are more commonalities between Welsh and Sinhala—nearly a continent apart—than there is similarities between Basque and Spanish, which are geographically near and culturally similar in other ways.
+Language, as a cultural layer, is thus responsible for cultural ironies.

 HowToRead_LanguageCards.jpg